muneebshahid/homebrew-gbn/README.md

 ## What is gbn?

 gbn is a powerful interactive Git branch and commit switcher with rich previews.
-Navigate your Git history with ease using fzf, gum, or a pure shell interface.
+Navigate your Git history with ease using fzf for fast and efficient selection.

 ## Formula